zhangwen0411/spatial/README.md

 Run the following commands to make your app:

-    cd $SPATIAL_HOME
-    make
-    bin/spatial ArgInOut --maxj --cpp
+    cd ${SPATIAL_HOME}/published/Spatial && bin/spatial ArgInOut --maxj --cpp

-This will create the directory `out/` in `$SPATIAL_HOME/published` that contains the generated code.
+This will create the directory `out/` in `$SPATIAL_HOME/published/Spatial` that contains the generated code.
 You must have the --cpp flag on even to generate MaxJ because this causes Delite to generate all of the necessary host code for the app.

 In order to test the MaxJ app, you must copy this `out/` directory to a machine with MaxCompiler 2014.1 or later.
 If you want to test the code for functionality, you can force MaxCompiler to generate a CPP simulation of the app.
 If you want to generate a bitstream to test the app on a Stratix V, you can get MaxCompiler to synthesize the entire design.
 A build for simulation will take time on the order of minutes, while a build for synthesis will take time on the order of hours.
 A simulation will ensure functionality but not runtime.

-To build for simulation, run the following in the `out/` directory on a MaxCompiler machine:
+To build for simulation, run the following:

-    make clean sim
+    cd ${SPATIAL_HOME}/published/Spatial/out && make clean sim
     bash run.sh <arguments>

 To build for synthesis, run the following:

-    make clean dfe
+    cd ${SPATIAL_HOME}/published/Spatial/out && make clean dfe
     bash run_fpga.sh <arguments>